jrweth/procedural-city-terrain/README.md

 the change in noise will look more "directional" than if you use 4D.
 - __(10 - 20 pts)__ Create your own mesh objects and procedurally place them
 in your environment according to terrain type, e.g. trees, buildings, animals.
+- __(10 - 20 pts)__ Cast a ray from your mouse and perform an action to modify the terrain (height or color), making your environment paintable.
 - __(? pts)__ Propose an extra feature of your own!